shiftkey/blog/notes/its-the-decorator-pattern-stoopid.md

 You can get to the gory details on [how this started](ifrb.info/2013/07/02/funcy-love.html) and then [went further](http://developer.greenbutton.com/make-my-func-the-higher-order-func/) and [further still](http://developer.greenbutton.com/func-ier-and-func-ier/) before some [dissenting voices](http://blog.computercraft.co.nz/2013/07/04/DontGetTooFuncy.aspx) came along.

-While I was initially nodding along, as the discusson wore on I kept hearing this in my head...
+While I was initially nodding along, as the discussion wore on I kept hearing this in my head...

 <iframe width="640" height="360" src="http://www.youtube.com/embed/r9Zimpr_8zs?feature=player_detailpage" frameborder="0" allowfullscreen></iframe>